WRCrys/pokedex/README.md

     yarn install

 Before you start app, you must run the server app pokedex.
-Run server is pretty simple, you just need to commands
+Run server is pretty simple, you just need this commands

     npm run db
 or